-Additionally, Chase Sapphire, Freedom and Ink cardmembers now have the ability to partially or fully pay for Chase dining hub purchases by redeeming Ultimate Rewards points (while still having the option to pay with an eligible Chase credit card).
+Additionally, Chase Sapphire, Freedom and Ink cardmembers now have the ability to partially or fully pay for Chase dining hub purchases by redeeming Ultimate Rewards points at a value of 1 cent per point (while still having the option to pay with an eligible Chase credit card).

 Expansion of Sapphire Private Dining Series

 Lastly, Chase is adding additional virtual events to its Sapphire Private Dining Series, which are accessible to cardmembers through purchase or redeeming with points.

 “Our cardmembers don’t just want to have a meal — they want to understand the story and inspiration behind it,” said Marleta Ross, general manager of Chase Sapphire, in the news release.
 “The virtual extension of the Sapphire Private Dining Series is enabling them to connect with chefs from across the country in new ways.”

 Upcoming virtual events include grilling tips and tricks with Aaron Franklin, cheese board creation with Marissa Mullen (founder of @thatcheeseplate), meal-kit prep with Chef Brady Williams of Canlis and a full night of tours, wine tasting and cooking demonstrations from Chef Kyle and Katina of SingleThread.